Housing Options for Diverse Needs

 - Dog (weighing less than 40-pounds, breed restrictions apply)

 - Fish (permitted in all residence halls)

 Dogs and cats must be at least six (6) months of age and must have been owned by the student or the student’s family for at least three (3) months prior to applying.
-In addition to completing the housing selection process, pet owners must complete the Pet Friendly Residence Hall Registration Packet and receive final approval from Student and Residence Life.
-Please contact the Residence Hall Director of North Hall for additional information.
+In addition to selecting a room in a designated pet-friendly residence hall during housing selection, students must complete the Pet Friendly Residence Hall Registration Packet and receive final approval from Student and Residence Life.
+Please email firstname.lastname@example.org to request a registration packet.

 Recognizing that single-gender housing may not be preferred by all students, the Department of Student and Residence Life has established residential spaces not defined by the traditional gender binary (male and female).
 Students selecting Gender Inclusive Housing may choose a roommate, suitemate, or apartment mate from across the gender spectrum regardless of biological sex.

 Gender inclusive housing may be of interest to: